loopyengineeringco/Daly2Sofar/README.md

 # To do:
 - Fix battery capacity.
-- Trace all the dependencies and link them.
 - Need to figure out how to obtain battery cycles from BMS.
 - Tidy up code/refactor where poss.
 - Longer term stability testing.